g8a9/wowchemy-website/content/news/index.md

 ### 2024

-- Two papers accepted at **EMNLP 2024**: [Twists, Humps, and Pebbles](https://aclanthology.org/2024.emnlp-main.1188/), our large study on gender bias of multilingual speech recognition which won the 🏅 **Social Impact Paper Award**, and [Metrics for What, Metrics for Whom](https://aclanthology.org/2024.emnlp-main.1207/), our position paper on requirements and desiderata of *actionability* for bias metrics.
+- Two papers accepted at **EMNLP 2024** (with awards 🏅): [Twists, Humps, and Pebbles](https://aclanthology.org/2024.emnlp-main.1188/), our large study on gender bias of multilingual speech recognition which won the **Social Impact Paper Award**, and [Metrics for What, Metrics for Whom](https://aclanthology.org/2024.emnlp-main.1207/), our position paper on requirements and desiderata of *actionability* for bias metrics.
 - 🎉 Life update!
 I moved to Lisbon and started working with André Martins and the Sardine 🐟 group;
 - Two papers accepted at **ACL 2024**: [Classist Tools](https://aclanthology.org/2024.acl-long.682/), our study on the correlation between social class and performance in NLP, and [Building Bridges](https://aclanthology.org/2024.findings-acl.448/), a new resource to evaluate gender-fair machine translation to German, which was accepted among Findings.
 - Our [Safety-Tuned LLaMA](https://arxiv.org/abs/2309.07875) paper was accepted at **ICLR 2024**;